 Martin V. Melosi is Hugh Roy and Lillie Cranz Cullen University Professor and director of the Center for Public History at the University of Houston.
 Melosi received the Distinguished Service Award from the American Society for Environmental History (ASEH) and the Esther Farfel Award from the University of Houston.
-He is the past president of the ASEH, the National Council on Public History, the Public Works Historical Society, and the Urban History Association.
+He has served as president of the ASEH, the National Council on Public History, the Public Works Historical Society, and the Urban History Association.
 Melosi has written or edited nineteen books, most recently Atomic Age America.

 What’s the difference between an anthill and a city?

 Protection from weather and predators, living and working quarters, transportation networks, food storage capability—all these they hold in common.
 And while there are obvious differences between humans and ants, both exist in the same space and time dimension—in nature.